ertasali/stajproje/readme.md

 After the installation The docker Desktop need to be installed.
 Here is the link that you can install through https://docs.docker.com/desktop/install/windows-install/

-After the installation of Docker, you need to connect from docker dektop to Ubuntu WSL 2.
+After the installation of Docker, you need to connect from docker desktop to Ubuntu WSL 2.
 This is the path that you can do it.
 ```
 Docker Desktop -> Settings -> Resources -> WSL Integration -> Select UBUNTU.
 ```